games-on-whales/wolf/README.md

 It's made from the ground up with the following primary goals:

 - Allow multiple users to stream different content by sharing a single remote host hardware
+- On demand creation of virtual desktops with full support for any resolution/FPS without the need for a monitor or a dummy plug.
+- Allow multiple GPUs to be used simultaneously for different jobs
+  - Example: stream encoding on iGPU whilst gaming on GPU
 - Provide low latency video and audio stream with full support for gamepads
 - Linux and Docker first: run your games with low privileges in containers (based on https://github.com/games-on-whales/gow[Games On Whales])